lkcozy/code-notes/notes/communication/writing/writing_management.md

 - constructive and productive?
 - Will `contributing`(offer/share) my opinion meaningfully impact the discussion's outcome?
 - If it won’t then I can `relish in`(enjoy) the simple beauty of having no opinion.
+- How can you stay `engaged` when circumstances are constantly changing?